This review was kindly written by Teresa Buckle for Yorkshire Wonders.

 Website and Prices

-The Magical Lantern Festival is open every Thursday to Sunday from November 25 to January 2.
+The Magical Lantern Festival is on from 24th Nov 2017 -1st Jan 2018.
 The event will be open every day during the Christmas school holidays, with the exception of Christmas Eve and Christmas Day.

 Leeds Lantern Festival Tickets online are priced at £12.50 adults, £10.50 concessions, £8.50 children and £38 for a family ticket plus standard booking fees.
 Grotto prices are available on the website too.